Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    <img src="images/bug_details_2.png">

-3. The error says that we have to explicitly cast the list object by making serializable.
-Lets do the fix by going to the below path-
+3. The error is due to explicitly casting the list object by making serializable.
+Lets fix the bug.

+   Go to below path to edit the file:-

    >src/main/java/com/microsoft/example/servlet/LoginServlet.java

    Make the following changes in the code as shown:

-   - Go to line number **3** and import the package **Serializable** as shown.
+   - Go to line number **3** and add the below code as shown.

       >import.java.io.Serializable;